Applied Physics & Instrumentation (BSc) (Full-time) (Level 7)

 Where am I likely to work?

-The multi-disciplinary strengths of the graduates are particularly attractive to the small-to-medium enterprises often found in Ireland as these companies place a high value on the expertise, self-sufficiency and practical skills that courses in this Department are designed to cultivate.
+The multidisciplinary strengths of the graduates are particularly attractive to the small-to-medium enterprises often found in Ireland as these companies place a high value on the expertise, self-sufficiency and practical skills that courses in the MTU Cork Department of Physical Sciences are designed to cultivate.
 Looking beyond Ireland, the European dimension to the courses prepares graduates for work within the larger European and international firms and research institutes.

 For over thirty years this course has been the premier gateway to a range of careers in the Applied Physics and Instrumentation field.
 Many of our graduates hold key positions in major process industries within the pharmaceutical, fine chemicals, food and beverage sectors as well as in leading engineering service companies that support these sectors.
 Other graduates have developed rewarding careers in a range of manufacturing industries, hospitals, education and research.
 The excellent career opportunities open to graduates at the various levels reflect the broad interdisciplinary scope of a curriculum that includes electronics, computing and mathematics along with physics and instrumentation.